Frequently Asked Questions

 Will my certification with another organization be recognized?

-Your previous experience can be enormously beneficial in your training as a birth and lactation professional.
-Perhaps you’ve completed other doula training programs, or have been working as a birth and lactation professional for some time.
+Your previous experience can benefit your training as a birth and lactation professional.
+Perhaps you’ve completed other doula training programs or have been working as a birth and lactation professional for some time.
 You might have experience as a nurse or a midwife.
 Whatever your experience or previous training, it can help you to understand some of the concepts covered in your training.

 If you’re certified with another organization or have experience as a birth and lactation professional, we welcome you to CBI!
-We have many experienced professionals who join us – some of our graduates choose CBI even after they had 20-30 years of experience!
-Our goal is to build on what you already know and help you to become a more knowledgeable and effective professional.
+We have many experienced professionals who join us – some of our graduates choose CBI even after 20-30 years of experience!
+We aim to build on what you already know and help you become a more knowledgeable and effective professional.

 Will my local hospital recognize my training?

-We’re often asked whether the training that you complete will be recognized by hospitals.
+We’re often asked whether hospitals will recognize the training you complete.
 If you’re self-employed and have been hired directly by your client as an independent practitioner, this doesn’t appear to be a problem anywhere in the world.
 If you come across a hospital that requires a specific training organization, we can provide you with written details of the training you’ve undergone with Childbirth International, indicating the depth and quality of training.
 To date, no Childbirth International student or graduate has been denied the opportunity to work in a hospital because their training didn’t meet hospital requirements.
-As the only birth and lactation training organization accredited with distinction by the American Nurses Credentialing Center, we are recognized as offering the most comprehensive courses available.
+As the only birth and lactation training organization accredited with distinction by the American Nurses Credentialing Center, we are recognized as offering the most comprehensive courses.

 What are your certification requirements?